-The exhibition includes large prints of the 1927 photos of Donald A. Hall, Sr., Chief Engineer and designer during the sixty-day construction.
-Additionally, the show functions as an exhibition space, which has included children’s art workshops, award ceremonies, paper-airplane competitions, special private events for displaying original memorabilia from the collection, and the first opening at Arizona State University of a successful theatrical play, written by Nova Hall about his grandfather.
-Nova Hall received a BA from Arizona State University in Integrative Arts and Sciences, in part because of the process of developing this educational traveling exhibition.
+The Flying Over Time: The Spirit of St. Louis Exhibition is a unique and educational traveling exhibition that blends historical narrative, art, and aviation science.
+The exhibition features large prints of the 1927 photos of Donald A. Hall, Sr., Chief Engineer and designer of the Spirit of St. Louis, as well as original art by Nova Hall, his grandson.
+The exhibition also includes children’s art workshops, award ceremonies, paper-airplane competitions, special private events, and the first opening at Arizona State University of a successful theatrical play written by Nova Hall about his grandfather.

 The black and white photography in the exhibition is a rare and valuable glimpse into the construction and design process of the iconic Spirit of St. Louis airplane.
 The photos

 were taken by Donald A. Hall, Sr. himself, and they offer a unique perspective on the creation of this historic aircraft.
 The large prints of the photos are unlike anything that any museum has seen before, and they offer a truly immersive experience for visitors.